gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 ##        [  0,   0, 184,   0,   0,   0]])
 ```

-The first row denotes the "noise cluster": we do not actually
+The first row denotes the "noise cluster".
-care how the algorithm classifies such points.
-After all, most classical
-algorithms are not equipped with noise point detectors[^footnoisedetect]
-and they should not be penalised for this.

-Genie discovered four clusters very well (3, 4, 5, 6),
+Genie recreated four of the reference clusters very well (3, 4, 5, 6),
-but failed on the first two (it created a "combined" cluster instead,
+but failed on the first two (it discovered a "combined" cluster instead,
 and considered some noise points as a separate set).

 ::::{important}
 When computing external cluster validity measures,
-we should omit the noise points whatsoever.
+we should omit the noise points from the reference set whatsoever.
+After all, most classical algorithms are not equipped with noise point
+detectors[^footnoisedetect] and they should not be penalised for this.
 ::::

-Let us compute the adjusted asymmetric accuracy,
+Let us compute the normalised clustering accuracy,
 ignoring the first row in the confusion matrix: